kreait/firebase-php/README.md

 use Kreait\Firebase\ServiceAccount;

 // This assumes that you have placed the Firebase credentials in the same directory
-// as ths PHP file.
+// as this PHP file.
 $serviceAccount = ServiceAccount::fromJsonFile(__DIR__.'/google-service-account.json');

 $firebase = (new Factory)